Manta-Network/docs/docs/guides/MantaPay.md

    </div>
 <br/>

-   Go to [Dolphin App](https://app.manta.network/dolphin/transact).
-If Manta Signer is connected, you will see your zkAddress the top right corner of the screen:
+   Go to [MantaPay on Calamari](https://app.manta.network/calamari/transact).
+If Manta Signer is connected, you will see your zkAddress at the top right corner of the screen:
 <br/>
    <div style={{textAlign: 'center'}}>
     <img alt="signer_connected" src="/img/guides/signer_connected.png" width="80%"/>